axismaps/thematic-cartography/articles/bivariate_proportional.md

 ### Example Map

 This is a 5-class x 5-class bivariate graduated symbol map that uses [natural breaks classification](../articles/classification.html) method and [sequential color scheme](../articles/color_schemes.html).
-While this map uses orderable (ordinal or ratio) data for both size and color, color on a bivariate proportional symbol map could also encode categorica; data represented by a qualitative color scheme.
+While this map uses orderable (ordinal or ratio) data for both size and color, color on a bivariate proportional symbol map could also encode categorical data represented by a qualitative color scheme.

 ![](../images/bivariate_prop.jpg)